Zhengtong-Liu/Zhengtong-Liu.github.io/_pages/cv.md

 Honors and Awards
 ======
-* Departmental Honors in Applied Mathematics, UCLA (candidate)
+* Departmental Honors in Applied Mathematics, UCLA (Candidate)
   * At Graduation
-* Latin Honors (Summa Cum Laude) in the School of Engineering and Applied Science, UCLA
+* Latin Honors (Summa Cum Laude) in the School of Engineering and Applied Science, UCLA (Candidate)
   * At Graduation
 * Dean's Honors List
   * Fall 2019 -- Present